1. Introduction

 9.3.
 Avoid Interruptions

-Ensure that the device is connected to a stable power source, and avoid upgrading during times when power outages are likely.
-Any interruption during the upgrade process can corrupt the firmware.
+Make sure the device is plugged into a reliable power source and refrain from upgrading for times when power outages are likely.
+During the upgrade process, any kind of interruption can spoil the firmware.

 9.4.
 Follow Manufacturer Instructions Carefully

-Always follow the manufacturer’s instructions closely when upgrading firmware.
-If any steps are unclear, consult the manual or seek advice from online forums or customer support.
+When upgrading firmware, always closely follow the manufacturer’s instructions.
+In case one is not sure about any step, one should consult the manual or get advice from online forums or customer support.

 9.5.
 Backup and Restore Settings

-Before upgrading, always back up your device’s settings.
-This allows you to quickly restore your configuration if the upgrade causes any issues.
+Always back up your device’s settings before upgrading.
+Doing this enables you to quickly restore your configuration if the upgrade causes any issues.

 10. Security Considerations